Veedrac/Sublime-Extras/readme.md

 in my `Preferences.sublime-settings`.

+The project that inspired this was (UnicodeMath)[https://github.com/mvoidex/UnicodeMath], an alternate TeX-like input mechanism.

 ### Using boundaries

 This just happens.
 A boundary is created at the top and bottom that keeps some space clear for viewing.